Written by 5:43 pm Blog, Kitchener, Seasonal Things To Do, Things To Do, Weekend Plans Views: 0

 When people in Kitchener talk about outdoor adventure, Chicopee Ski & Summer Resort almost always comes up.
 Founded in 1934 as a not-for-profit club, this local gem has been entertaining families, thrill-seekers, and sports enthusiasts for decades.
 Spread across 165 acres in the heart of Chicopee Park, the resort offers something to do in every season, whether it’s skiing down snowy hills, tubing with the kids, or flying through the trees on a summer zipline.

 Chicopee holds a special place in the community because it blends the excitement of a large resort with the accessibility of a local destination.
 Generations of residents have learned to ski or snowboard here, and the resort continues to evolve with new activities for visitors of all ages.
+If you enjoy outdoor recreation around the region, you might also like exploring places such as the Huron Natural Area in Kitchener for hiking and wildlife spotting.

 Visitor Information